wonmor/create-reacthon-app-website/README.md

-# create-reacthon-app-website
+# Snake React Website
-A website that contains docs for Create Reacthon App.
+A website that contains docs for Snake React.